Skip to content

 • Increase your employability – student reps gain skills in high demand from employers such as leadership, negotiation, meeting experience and teamwork

-• Network and socialise – being a rep is a fantastic opportunity to meet other students and staff within your course or school
+• Network and socialise – being a rep is a fantastic opportunity to meet other students and staff within your course or college

 • Make an impact – the feedback our reps provide has a tangible impact on individual courses, and the wider BNU community

-• Be recognised – we really value the work of our student reps, and your contributions can be recognised through Rep of the Month, our rep recognition scheme, or Student Rep of the Year!
+• Be recognised – we really value the work of our student reps, and your contributions can be recognised through Rep of the Month, LinkedIn Reccomendations, or Student Rep of the Year!

 Get involved to make change happen!
 You can also be rewarded up to £100 for being a rep, so why not nominate yourself today?